101 Tips To Succeed At Online Dating

 for Online Daters

-As I noted at the start of this article, many of the sport psychology techniques I have taught to elite athletes, weekend warriors, young athlete, executives, stock traders and CEO’s can be quite useful for online daters.
+As I noted at the start of this article, many of the sport psychology techniques I have taught to elite athletes, weekend warriors, young athletes, executives, stock traders and CEO’s can be quite useful for online daters.

 Because the hypnotic state of mind parallels the zone, hypnosis and self- hypnosis often play a powerful role in activating the aforementioned qualities.
+I teach these skills to athletes and to couples who are wanting to perform better in their sports, in their careers and in their relationships.

-I have developed a number of books, videos and audio programs about getting into the zone. https://stayinthezone.com/shop/
+I have developed a number of books, videos and audio programs about hypnosis getting into the zone. https://stayinthezone.com/shop/

 You can learn more about these techniques by visiting www.StayInTheZone.com.